-Rationale: HCD proposes to adopt the above referenced section with a proposed new California amendment.
-The amendment eliminates conflicts with United States Code (U.S.C.), federal regulations, and California Health and Safety Code (i.e., U.S.C.: title 42, section 5403(d)); and HSC, section 18909(g)).
-Mobilehomes and manufactured homes are preempted and are not subject to building standards.
+Rationale: HCD proposes to adopt the above referenced section with a new California amendment.
+The amendment is to avoid conflicts with United States Code (U.S.C.) and federal regulations (U.S.C.: title 42, section 5403(d)); and HSC, section 18909(g).
+Mobilehomes and manufactured homes are constructed to a federal standard and are not subject to building standards.